MCZbase/DataShot_DesktopApp/README.md

     "barcode","verbatimUnclassifiedText","questions"

-Allowed to change a record when: Record is in state Taxon Entered or Verbatim Entered.
+Allowed to change a record when: Record is in state OCR, Taxon Entered, or Verbatim Entered.

 Barcode policy: Barcode must exist and must be unique.

 Overwrite policy: Will overwrite an existing value of verbatimUnclassifiedText.
+Will remove any existing value of verbatimClusterIdentifier.
+Will not modify other verbatim or other fields (except questions).

 Questions policy: Any value provided in questions will be appended to the existing value for questions.

 Status when complete policy:  Record is in state Verbatim Transcribed.

-This functionality is expected to change in future versions.
+You can include a cluster identifier (if you have externally clustered the verbatim text values):

+    "barcode","verbatimUnclassifiedText","verbatimClusterIdentifier","questions"

+Allowed to change a record when: Record is in state OCR, Taxon Entered, or Verbatim Entered.

+Barcode policy: Barcode must exist and must be unique.

+Overwrite policy: Will overwrite an existing value of verbatimUnclassifiedText.
+Will overwrite any existing value of verbatimClusterIdentifier.
+Will not modify other verbatim or other fields (except questions).

+Questions policy: Any value provided in questions will be appended to the existing value for questions.

+Status when complete policy:  Record is in state Verbatim Transcribed.

 ## Transcription of (pin) label data with minimal interpretation into verbatim fields.

 If you export the barcode number for a specimen and an image file with pin